October special – $35 off Jeep tour reservations with code candy35w – expires 10/31/23 Reserve your Jeep today and save!

 Driver’s Licenses are required upon tour check-in.
 Anyone without a driver’s license can go as a passenger with their party or with a guide, space available.

 Zero Tolerance Policy is in effect for all drivers and passengers.
 Reckless, careless, and unsafe driving will result in tour termination and no refund.
-Jeep accidents are treated the same as a car accident with personal and witness statements, video and picture evidence, and a full police report.
+Jeep accidents are treated the same as car accidents with personal and witness statements, video and picture evidence, and a full police report.
 Damage to the Jeeps above and beyond normal wear and tear is the financial responsibility of the participant as outlined in the participation waiver and safety briefing.

 Anyone can go as a passenger!
 Anyone without a valid Driver’s License is restricted to being a passenger.